How to understand your white paper’s audience

 Q2: What do they do on the job?

-This includes their job title, responsibilities, and where they fit in the hierarchy: Are they a decision-maker, a technical recommender, or someone who’s on the selection committee?
+This includes your prospect’s job title, responsibilities, and where they fit in the hierarchy.
+Are they a decision-maker, an advisor, or someone on the selection committee?

 Q3: Where do they work?